pjbeardsley/Helveticolor/help.markdown

 ## What versions of OS X does Helveticolor support?

-Helveticolor supports OS X 10.7 (Lion) and OS X 10.8 (Mountain Lion).
+Helveticolor supports OS X 10.7 (Lion), OS X 10.8 (Mountain Lion) and OS X 10.9 (Mavericks).

 ## How do I install Helveticolor?

 On OS X 10.7 (Lion), simply unzip Helveticolor and double-click on `Helveticolor.saver`.

-On OS X 10.8 (Mountain Lion), the proccess is a bit more involved due to the fact that Helveticolor is an unsigned app.[^1]
+On OS X 10.8 (Mountain Lion) and later, the proccess is a bit more involved due to the fact that Helveticolor is an unsigned app.[^1]

 Unzip Helveticolor and right-click on `Helveticolor.saver`.
 Choose `Open`: